-Explanation of Order Types - India Stock Market Lets understand how is trade and order related to each other.A trade is basically made up of at least two orders viz a buy order and a sell order.
-Usually one order to enter the trade and one or more orders to exit the trade.Single order can be a buy order or sell order and it is used to enter or exit a market.
-If a trade is initiated with a buy order than it will be exited by sell order and vice versa.
+Trade is basically made up of at least two orders viz a buy order and a sell order.
+Usually one order to enter the trade and one or more orders to exit the trade.
+A single order can be a buy order or sell order and it is used to enter or exit a market.
+If a trade is initiated with a buy order then it will be exited by sell order and vice versa.

 A market order is the most common type of trade order.
-It instructs a buyer to buy shares at current available prices rather than any particular price that you have in mind.
-The transaction will take place as soon as you place the order, required there is sellers available in the market.Pros of market order:
+It instructs a buyer to buy shares at currently available prices rather than any particular price that you have in mind.
+The transaction will take place as soon as you place the order, required there are sellers available in the market.Pros of market order:

-It has surety of completing the trade.
+It has the surety of completing the trade.
 The trader can come in and out of trade using marketCons of market order:

-When you place a market order, you will never be sure of the price at which it would transact, and there is chances it can lead you to losses especially if you are an active trader.
-A market order does not guarantee price, it only guarantees the execution of trade.Switch to Discount brokers and Save up to 70% on your brokerage fees.....
+When you place a market order, you will never be sure of the price at which it would transact, and there are chances it can lead you to losses especially if you are an active trader.
+A market order does not guarantee the price, it only guarantees the execution of the trade.

-limit order is an order to buy or sell a stock at a specified price or better.
-Unlike market order, in limit order a trader has to specify a desired price to buy or sell the stock.
+A limit order is an order to buy or sell a stock at a specified price or better.
+Unlike market order, in a limit order, a trader has to specify a desired price to buy or sell the stock.
 A buy limit order can only be executed at the specified price limit or lower.
-Alternatively,,a sell limit order can only be executed at the specified price limit or higher.
-The important thing to keep in mind while placing limit order is that you have to enter a limit order to buy at or below the current bid and enter a limit order to sell at or above the current ask price.Pros of limit order:
+Alternatively, a sell limit order can only be executed at the specified price limit or higher.
+The important thing to keep in mind while placing a limit order is that you have to enter a limit order to buy at or below the current bid and enter a limit order to sell at or above the current ask price.Pros of limit order:

 Stop loss order is an order to limit the losses by defining our limit past which we don't want to risk any more money.
 We can protect ourselves by initially defining what would be the worst possible loss we are willing to take in any trade.
-As soon as the trade is executed, we can place the stop loss order in the market.
-Stop loss order works opposite of limit order.
+As soon as the trade is executed, we can place the stop-loss order in the market.
+Stop-loss order works opposite of limit order.
 A buy stop order is placed above the current market price and sell stop order is placed below the current market price.
-A stop loss order is a passive order, to make it active, we have to set a trigger price which is a price just above the stop loss price.
-Its a threshold price which after crossing only the stop loss order becomes active.Lets take a scenario here to understand it clearly:
+A stop-loss order is a passive order, to make it active, we have to set a trigger price which is a price just above the stop loss price.
+Its a threshold price which after crossing only the stop-loss order becomes active.Let's take a scenario here to understand it clearly:

-Suppose you buy a share of infoysys at 400 with expectation that it will go to 430 in near future.
-But lets assume that the price starts going down.
+Suppose you buy a share of Infosys at 400 with the expectation that it will go to 430 in near future.
+But let's assume that the price starts going down.
 Here we can protect ourselves by taking into account how much loss we are willing to take.
-Lets assume the buyer doesn't want to risk himself below 385.
+Let's assume the buyer doesn't want to risk himself below 385.
 Therefore 385 is the stop loss price.
-To get this price active you have to set a trigger price which has to be higher than the stop loss price.
-We can set this to Rs.389.
-If the price drops to Rs.389 from 400, the stop loss order gets active.Pros of stop loss order:
+To get this price active you have to set a trigger price which has to be higher than the stop-loss price.
+We can set this to Rs 389.
+If the price drops to Rs 389 from 400, the stop loss order gets active.Pros of stop-loss order:

 What is "trailing stop"?

 A trailing stop is a stop order that can be set at a defined percentage to protect gains by enabling a trade to remain open and continue to profit as long as the price is moving in the right direction, but closing the trade if the price changes direction by a specified percentage.
-A trailing stop for a long position would be set below the stockâ€™s current market price; for a short position, it would be set above the current price.
+A trailing stop for a long position would be set below the stockâ€™s current market price.
+For a short position, it would be set above the current price.